Lee Chung-yong: Crystal Palace

 On 2 February 2015, transfer deadline day, Lee signed for Premier League side Crystal Palace for an undisclosed fee with Barry Bannan going the other way on loan.
 Lee's contract ran until June 2018.
 He scored his first goal for the club against Shrewsbury Town in the League Cup on 25 August 2015.
 He scored his first league goal for Palace with a 30-yard volley at the 90th minute to defeat Stoke City 2–1 on 19 December 2015.

 In June 2018, Lee was released by Crystal Palace on the expiry of his contract.
 Bolton attempted to re-sign their former player, but Lee failed to get a work permit, cancelling the move.
 This was the second time in 2018 Bolton had failed to sign Lee, as in February he had agreed to join on loan, only for Crystal Palace director of football, Dougie Freedman (who previously managed Bolton whilst Lee played there) to cancel the loan deal after it had been agreed, due to an injury to Bakary Sako.
 Lee was packing to travel to Bolton when informed of this.

 VfL Bochum

 On 6 September 2018, Lee signed for 2.
-Bundesliga side VfL Bochum on an contract until the end of the 2018–19 season with an option for extension thereafter.
+Bundesliga side VfL Bochum on a contract until the end of the 2018–19 season with an option for extension thereafter.
 He scored a goal and provided six assists during 23 appearances in the 2018–19 2.
 Bundesliga.

 The German football magazine kicker gave him the 26th-highest score in its statistics about all 2.
 Bundesliga players.

 Ulsan Hyundai

 On 4 March 2020, Lee signed for K League 1 club Ulsan Hyundai.
 In December, he won the 2020 AFC Champions League with Ulsan.
 In 2022, he helped them win the 2022 K League 1 during which he was also given the K League 1 MVP Award and was included in the K League 1 Best XI for the second time in his career.

+Since moving to Ulsan Hyundai, he has been helping the team with his skills that he has complied with.
+He has played as a starting player much less frequently, but he has recently led his team to three consecutive league wins by coming in as a substitute and showing himself as a playmaker.